The System Halted

 Why you can lose about log10(N) digits

-After N terms, the true sum is roughly:
+After N terms, then, the true sum is roughly:

 \[S_{\text{true}} \approx N \cdot Y\]